-We envision a world where no one feels alone - a community where people of all ages and backgrounds can come together, build relationships, and support one another.
+We are committed to building environments where people of all ages and backgrounds can come together, form lasting relationships, and support one another, one interaction at a time.

 Why Social Dance?